MassiNMapani/Kanona-contract-ai/README.md

 python -m spacy download en_core_web_sm pip freeze > requirements.txt
 ```

+Once the python environment run you will need to run the ocr service in the virtual environment

+`python ai-extraction/scripts/ocr_service.py`

 ### Running the backend

 To run the backend you will need to run the following commands: